Friday, May 17, 2024

 One is to make sure to set: that the default Git branch is “main” locally.
 That will match github.com’s default.

-You have to change this for at least some Linux distros--local default branch for Ubuntu git for me last time i set up git/Github was “master” which did not match the Github default.
+You have to change this for at least some Linux distros--local default branch for Ubuntu git for me last time i set up git/Github was “master” which did not match the current Github default.

 On linux or Windows, from terminal: